translated/lara-n8n/README.md

 ### Install via n8n Community Nodes

-**Recommended for most users** - Install directly from the n8n interface:

-1. **Open the nodes panel**
-   Go to the Canvas and click the `+` button (or press `Tab`)

-2. **Search for Lara Translate**
-   Type "Lara Translate" in the search bar.
-You'll see a "More from the community" section at the bottom

-3. **View node details**
-   Click on the Lara Translate node to see all supported operations and actions

-4. **Install the node**
-   Click the **Install** button.
-The node will be installed for your entire instance and available to all team members

-5. **Start using it**
-   Add the Lara Translate node to your workflows and [configure Lara for n8n](docs/configuration.md)

 > **💡 Tip:** For detailed installation instructions and troubleshooting, see the official [n8n community nodes installation guide](https://docs.n8n.io/integrations/community-nodes/installation/)

 ### Local Development